Charles Coffin Jewett: Early life

 Charles Coffin Jewett graduated from Salem Latin School in 1831.
 He enrolled at Dartmouth College in Rhode Island, but then shortly thereafter he transferred to Brown University where he studied a classical course load of Greek, Latin, logic mathematics, and moral philosophy; however, Jewett showed the greatest interest in languages.

-Jewett had a tremendous love for books but he was lacking personal fortune so this made him an avid library user.
+Jewett had a love for books but he was lacking personal fortune so this made him an avid library user.
 Unfortunately for him, Jewett found the library at Brown rather lacking with its collection of only 6000 volumes.
 A popular thing at the time was for special societies on campus to curate their own libraries that held books on that societies special interests.
 In fact, the first library experience Jewett gained was at the Hope College in the library that was curated by the Miskosmian Society.
 Along with classmate William Lawton Brown, Jewett cataloged the collection of this library beginning what would be a long career of library cataloging.